Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution

 \end{proof}

 \begin{remark}

-It is also possible to give a pure local proof (without using the result for complex supercuspidal case) for this theorem which also works for cuspidal case.
-Since our proof relies on the refinement of the results and the arguments in section 5 and section 6, which will break the structure of this paper, we simply omit it here.
+It is also possible to give a purely local proof (without using the result of the complex supercuspidal case) for this theorem which also works for cuspidal representations.
+Since our proof relies on the refinement of the results and the arguments in section 5-8, we leave it to the last section to avoid breaking the structure of the paper.

 \end{remark}